 - Blitz the Bombay Mix in a spice grinder to a coarse powder.
 Keep aside on a plate.

 - Over a low heat, melt together the chocolate and coconut cream.

 - Stir until smooth and add a dash of mustard oil, mixing well.

 - Chill the mixture until firm enough to roll into bite-sized balls.

 - Roll in the Bombay Mix powder to coat.

-In India, you’ll find chocolate kulfi lollipops and an ‘Old Monk’ rum ball at Indian Accent, and the multi-textured ‘Mood Elevator’ mousse at Masala Library.
-Celebrity chef Saransh Goila creates fusion sweetmeats like chocolate-drizzled momos with fruit’n’nut filling, along with delectable drinks like his dark chocolate thandai.
+In India, you’ll find choc kulfi lollipops and an ‘Old Monk’ rum ball at Indian Accent, and the multi-textured ‘Mood Elevator’ mousse at Masala Library.
+Celebrity chef Saransh Goila creates fusion sweetmeats like choc-drizzled momos with fruit’n’nut filling, along with delectable drinks like his dark chocolate thandai.